 The body of a man called William Kite is discovered in a gravel pit.
 Kite was the leader of a local gang.
 The Police believe he was killed by a rival gang after speaking to a newspaper reporter called Fred Hale (Alan Wheatley).
 Hale wrote a crime expose piece which led to Kite’s name being published.

-Pinkie Brown (Richard Attenborough), the baby faced and youngest member of the gang assumes Kite’s position as leader of their gang.
-Pinkie is aided by the ice cold and loyal Dallow (William Hartnell), the ageing but loyal Spicer (Wylie Watson), and the giggling Cubitt(Nigel Stock).
+Pinkie Brown (Richard Attenborough), the baby faced and youngest member of the gang, assumes Kite’s position and becomes the new leader of their gang.
+Pinkie is aided by the ice cold and loyal Dallow (William Hartnell), the ageing and loyal Spicer (Wylie Watson), and the giggling Cubitt(Nigel Stock).

 Pinkie and his men go after Hale to kill him for what happened to Kite.
-They catch up to him aboard a horror train ride on Brighton Pier.
+They catch up to him aboard a horror train ride on Brighton Pier where Pinkie kills him.
 This stunning sequence is a highpoint in the film and is truly unforgettable.
-The horror imagery in the ride is very scary and the lighting is superb and used to great effect.
+The horror imagery in the ride is very scary, the lighting is superb and I think it is used to great effect.

 Hale’s death is ruled a suicide.
 Ida Arnold (Hermione Baddeley) doesn’t believe that for one moment.
 Ida knew Fred and she was with him just before he got on that ride.
 She isn’t afraid to put herself at risk to find out the truth.
 Ida sets out on her own to do some investigating to get to the truth.

-With Ida sniffing around, rival gangs causing trouble, and the Police keeping an eye on what’s going, Pinkie becomes more and more paranoid and violent.
+With Ida sniffing around, rival gangs causing trouble, and the Police keeping an eye on what’s going on, Pinkie becomes more and more paranoid and violent.
 He also soon becomes as big a threat to his friends as he is to his sworn enemies.

 Carol Marsh makes you want to yell at her character, to shake her out of her wide eyed adoration of the vile Pinkie.
 She is so naïve and very easily led.
 Marsh does a superb job of playing this girl who refuses to accept that Pinkie is all bad.
 She is something of a doormat, but you can’t help but feel sorry for her anyway.
 There is a childlike innocence about her.